djprofessorkash/Not-Hot-Dog-App/README.md

 To track this project's completion via discretized objectives, please navigate to **[OBJECTIVES.md](OBJECTIVES.md)** to access an abstracted breakdown of each major goal towards the demonstrable deliverable.

+## Project Configuration

+To run this project, ensure that there is a `requirements.txt` file in the upstream project directory that you can pull.
+This will ensure that you have relevant dependencies and requirements for the project to work successfully.

+After pulling a forked copy of the project repo, run the command `npm start:server-dev` to boot up the development server for our Flask-React application.
+This should open an instance of the app on your local host, likely at port 3000.
+(Ensure no other processes are running on the same port.)

 ## Languages and Dependencies

 * **[Python](https://docs.python.org/3/)**